pretix/pretix-docs/docs/guides/widget.md

 If you want to restrict availability for multiple products, take the steps described above for each product.
 Create a quota that includes all products that you want to make available only through the widget.

-Navigate to :navpath:Your Event → :fa3-tags: Vouchers: and click the :btn-icon:fa3-plus: Create a new voucher: button.
+Navigate to :navpath:Your event → :fa3-tags: Vouchers: and click the :btn-icon:fa3-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Set the "Maximum usages" field to a high number such as 999999.